 Okay, the students didn’t say that.
 I’m making titles up now.
 But I see no reason not to continue the grammatically incorrect titling.
 Besides, I’m about to talk about the students’ singing.
 With a bit about their music education in general.

 This is the second post I’ve written about this year’s school festival.
-If you want to read the first, it’s over here.
+Check out part one and part three.

 I make a lot of stuff for my classes.
 Some of it is great, some of it sucks, some can be reused, and others are just one-time things.
-The ones that can be reused aren’t always things I feel others would want, but I have come up with a few things I’d like to share in case my fellow ALTs — JET or otherwise — can make use of them.
+The ones that can be reused aren’t always things I feel others would want.
+I have come up with a few things, though, I’d like to share in case my fellow ALTs — JET or otherwise — can make use of them.

 I was going to upload three things today, but LibreOffice hates me, so there are only two.

 At the beginning of every one of my classes (at all levels of education from preschool to high school), I ask each student, “How are you?”
-This would take too much time if I had more students, but as things stand it’s a good, regular way to start the class.
-The fact that all the students know it also gives me a way to use English with them every time I see them around town.
+This would take too much time if I had more students.
+As things stand it’s a good, regular way to start the class.
+All the students knowing it also gives me a way to use English with them every time I see them around town.
 Unless a kid is obstinate and doesn’t want to respond — which happens sometimes — I’m guaranteed to be able to toss some English back and forth with every kid in town.